Sumbal Khan: Early life

 Khan hailed from Peshawar in the North West Frontier Province in British India.

 Club career

-Khan played as a centre-back, starting his career at Peshawar club Warsak FC, He played for them till the late 60s.He was among the players who played in the inaugural National Football Championship of Pakistan at YMCA Ground in Karachi in 1948.
-In 1955 he played in India for East Bengal.
-He represented the NWFP provincial team from 1950 till 1961 in the National Football Championship.
+Khan starting his career at Peshawar club Warsak FC.
+He was member of the team till the late 60s.
+He was among the players who played in the inaugural National Football Championship of Pakistan at YMCA Ground in Karachi in 1948, representing the NWFP provincial team throughout his ensuing career.
+He also played for the Zamindar Club of Peshawar.

+In 1955, Khan alongside fellow national Abdul Haq, joined East Bengal club of India.